MicrosoftDocs/globalization/globalization/reference/opentype.md

 ---
 title: OpenType font format
-description: The OpenType font format
+description: OpenType is a font format developed jointly by Microsoft and Adobe as an extension of Apple's TrueType font format.
+Since that time Adobe and Microsoft have continued to work together updating and refining the specification.
 ---
 # OpenType font format